Claude Code multiple agent systems: Complete 2026 guide

 Expert Verified

 Claude Code started as a single AI coding assistant.
-By 2026, it has evolved into something more interesting: a platform where multiple specialized AI agents work together on complex development tasks.
+By 2026, it has grown into something more interesting: a platform where multiple specialized AI agents work together on complex development tasks.
+If you're new to the tool itself, the Claude Code overview is a good starting point before you wire up a team of agents.

 This shift mirrors a broader trend in software development.
 The industry moved from monolithic applications to microservices.
 Now, AI coding tools are following a similar pattern, moving from one generalist agent to coordinated teams of specialists.

-You have three distinct approaches available: official subagents from Anthropic, an experimental feature called Swarms (discovered through feature flags), and third-party frameworks that orchestrate multiple agents.
+You have three distinct approaches available: official subagents from Anthropic, the feature first leaked as "Swarms" and now officially documented as agent teams, and third-party frameworks that orchestrate multiple agents.
 Each serves different purposes, and knowing when to use which approach can save you significant time and cost.

 What are Claude Code multi-agent systems?